modin-project/modin/docs/flow/modin/core/execution/dispatching.rst

 Brief description
 '''''''''''''''''
 Modin has several execution engines and storage formats, combining them together forms certain backends.
-Calling any DataFrame API function will end up in some backend-specific method.
+Calling any :py:class:`~modin.pandas.dataframe.DataFrame` API function will end up in some backend-specific method.
 The responsibility of dispatching high-level API calls to backend-specific function belongs to the :ref:`QueryCompiler <query_compiler_def>`, which is determined at the time of the dataframe's creation by the factory of the corresponding backend.
 The mission of this module is to route IO function calls from the API level to its actual backend-specific implementations, which builds the